Liam Gallagher, Brian May and more pay tribute to Diego Maradona who has died

 “RIP DIEGO MARADONNA [sic].
 Too young.
 So sad.
 Wish I could have got my heart specialist to him to save him like I was saved.”

-Liam Gallagher described Maradona as a “proper RNR footballer” who “no fucker will ever come near”.
-Meanwhile, his brother and former Oasis bandmate Noel shared an image of the pair with Maradona in 1997.
+Liam Gallagher, who met Maradona twice, described him as a “proper RNR footballer” who “no fucker will ever come near”.
+He added that “he was the real fucking deal”.

-“What a life.
-What a legend.
-(He was under house arrest at the time!!),” the High Flying Birds musician captioned the picture.

 Proper RNR footballer no fucker will ever come near him LG x